1871fotc/fotc/docs/stories/toowong-cemetery-walk-1.md

 More information on the [symbolism used in Victorian era cemeteries](../headstones/symbols.md) like Toowong Cemetery can be found at the Cemetery Office and at the display at Portion 2.

-## Before you start the walk

-Before you start the walk, please read the Brisbane City Council Cemeteries - Conditions of Entry.

 --8<-- "snippets/conditions-of-entry.md"

 ## Toowong Cemetery self-guided walk one